Implementing AI in Businesses

 A more strategic approach starts by identifying core constraints: where margins are eroding, decision-making is too slow, or human capacity is spent on low-leverage tasks.
 These bottlenecks usually present as cost inefficiencies, customer churn, or flat growth despite rising operational complexity.

 AI becomes useful once you isolate the source of the constraint.
 For example, if B2B sales conversion is lagging, the issue may not be sales talent, but fragmented customer data across functions.
-In that case, deploying a generative ai implementation for proposal writing isn’t the solution.
+In that case, deploying a generative AI assistant for proposal writing isn’t the solution.
 It’s the endpoint of a broader redesign that includes pipeline intelligence, lead scoring, and shared CRM infrastructure.

 Strategic framing: Don't ask,